Do I have to write a thesis?

 For this online program you can expect a similar workload to a traditional on-campus program.
 You can expect to spend approximately nine to twelve hours per week preparing for each three-hour course.

-I don't have a B.S. in engineering, but I think I might still qualify.
+I don't have a B.S. in engineering, but I might still qualify.
 Should I apply?

-A B.S. in engineering is not required for the M.E. or M.S. degrees, however certain prerequisite coursework is required.
+Possibly.
+A B.S. in engineering is not required for the M.E. degree.
+However, certain prerequisite coursework is required.
 For detailed information visit the Application Requirements - Non-B.S.E.
 Students page.